 Operators need a special licence for flying drones of this caliber.
 Even so, the permit restrictions only allow flights in a segregated airspace.

-Flying an unmanned aerial vehicle around any busy airport flight path could land you in deep water.
+Note: Flying an unmanned aerial vehicle around any busy airport flight path is a definite no-no. It could land you in deep water (or a court).

-You need to know how and where you can use them legally to avoid possible prosecution from aviation authorities.
+So, you need to know how and where you can use them legally to avoid potential prosecution and civil conviction for illegal drone flight.